-In compliance with FL Statute 119.071(5), this document serves to notify you of the purpose for the collection and usage of your Social Security Number (SSN).
-Pursuant to Florida Statute, 119.971(5)(a)2.a., The College collects and uses your SSN solely for purposes essential to College's duties and responsibilities.
+In compliance with Florida Statute 119.071(5), this serves to notify all students of the purpose for the collection, release, and usage of their Social Security Number (SSN).

+Pursuant to Florida Statute, 119.971(5)(a)2.a., The College of the Florida Keys collects and uses your SSN solely for purposes essential to the College's duties and responsibilities.
 This includes compliance with federal and state laws related to employment, financial and academic assistance, inter-institutional articulation or transfer, and other legally mandated activities.

-To protect your identity, the College will secure your SSN from unauthorized access, strictly prohibit the release of your SSN to unauthorized parties, and assign you a unique student identification number.
+To protect your identity, the College will:

+- Secure your SSN from unauthorized access. - Strictly prohibit the release of your SSN to unauthorized parties contrary to state and federal law. - Assign you a unique student identification number.